 Sarah leads a research programme exploring predictors of, and interventions for, unscheduled care use and avoidable hospital admissions.
 Unplanned hospital admissions are one of the biggest challenges facing the NHS.
 They represent around 65 % of hospital bed days in England (34m bed days and 5 million emergency admissions in 2009/10) and despite the implementation of a large number of programmes aimed at reducing these admissions the numbers are growing rapidly year on year.
-Sarah's programme of research focuses on predicting and reducing risk factors for unplanned hospital admission and on the effectiveness of interventions to reduce admission ...
+Sarah's programme of research focuses on predicting and reducing risk factors for unplanned hospital admission and on the effectiveness of interventions to reduce admission.
+These ...

 Sarah is Associate Dean of the Faculty of Health Sciences.
 She provides leadership for the Schools of Social and Community Medicine and Clinical Sciences and the Centre for Medical Education, supported by the Heads of School and the Programme Directors for MBChB (undergraduate medical programme) and curriculum development.